-You will create software-based solutions to real problems in a dynamic, tech start-up atmosphere at the National Software Academy in Newport.
+You will create software-based solutions to real problems in a dynamic, tech start-up atmosphere at the National Software Academy.
 The Academy is part of the School of Computer Science and Informatics.
-All of your travel costs are included in the degree, as is access to Cardiff University's student facilities.

 We accept a combination of A-levels and other qualifications, as well as equivalent international qualifications subject to entry requirements.
 Typical offers are as follows: